GY-code/GY-code/index.md

 ### Practical &Research Experience
 *2022.
-03* The 15th National College Software Competition（OPPO Inc., National Alliance of Model Software School）
+03*&emsp;The 15th National College Software Competition&emsp;（OPPO Inc., National Alliance of Model Software School）
 <br>**National 1st Prize (0.8%)**
 - As the project leader, with the task of Multi-device Fusion Application, I was responsible for leading my team to design and implement the integrated fusion solution of multi-device camera preview, acquisition, and control with end-to-end data transmission as the main method.
 - As the only student representative, I delivered a speech at the award ceremony.
 As the only participating team, we participated in the official live broadcast of Color OS named Listen to Student Developers.